stackitcloud/terraform-provider-stackit/docs/resources/observability_instance.md

 - `acl` (Set of String) The access control list for this instance.
 Each entry is an IP address range that is permitted to access, in CIDR notation.
 - `alert_config` (Attributes) Alert configuration for the instance. (see [below for nested schema](#nestedatt--alert_config))
+- `grafana_admin_enabled` (Boolean) If true, a default Grafana server admin user is created.
+It's recommended to set this to false and use STACKIT SSO (Owner or Observability Grafana Server Admin role) instead.
+It is still possible to manually create a new Grafana admin user via the Grafana UI later.
 - `logs_retention_days` (Number) Specifies for how many days the logs are kept.
 Default is set to `7`.
 - `metrics_retention_days` (Number) Specifies for how many days the raw metrics are kept.
 Default is set to `90`.
 - `metrics_retention_days_1h_downsampling` (Number) Specifies for how many days the 1h downsampled metrics are kept. must be less than the value of the 5m downsampling retention.
 Default is set to `90`.